NikitaRabade/JWT-Demo/Readme.md

   - Configure CORS Policies:
        Provides a way to configure and control the CORS settings for your application.
 You can specify which origins are allowed, what HTTP methods are permitted, and what headers can be used in the requests.

+- Why CORS is Needed
+    By default, web browsers enforce the same-origin policy, which restricts web pages from making requests to a different domain than the one that served the web page.
+This is a security feature to prevent malicious sites from reading sensitive data from other sites.
+However, there are legitimate use cases for cross-origin requests, such as:

+    - Accessing an API hosted on a different domain.
+    - Loading resources like fonts or scripts from a CDN.
+    - Interacting with services like authentication providers or third-party APIs.

 ## Critical Topics / Important Aspects:
 - express documention
 - express listners